craftingcity/The-Known-World/README.md

 Tertiarily, of course, many people gain power through some physical force; more weaponry, people, or strength.

 ##### About Faith
-Faith holds a special kind of power; that of the many, the bonded in ideal, the togetherness that forms a God – or feeds a power of such a caliber.
+Faith holds a special kind of power; that of the many, the bonded in ideal, the togetherness that forms a [[Grand Pantheon|God]] – or feeds a power of such a caliber.
 People of the multiverse are all born into their world with a Soul, the densest form of Faith their is; Faith in Life.

 #### About Punishment
 Exile or Execution are common punishments for serious crimes such as treason or murder.
 Fines or Imprisonment are common for minor crimes, such as swashbucklry, skulldugery or dissent.